Updated Cosmological Constraints from 2D BAO Measurements: A New Compilation and Comparison with DESI DR2: Main Results

 Figure~\ref{fig2} (left panel) shows the parameter space of $\Omega_{\rm m}$ versus $H_0$ with 1$\sigma$ and 2$\sigma$ confidence level (CL) regions for the analyses discussed above.
 The left panel illustrates that the 2D BAO error contours are highly degenerate.
-Consequently, when analyzed in isolation, 2D BAO measurements are insufficient to tightly constrain key cosmological parameters, including $H_0$, $r_d$, and $\Omega_{\rm m}$.
-This highlights the importance of combining 2D BAO with other datasets, such as CMB, to break parameter degeneracies and obtain precise cosmological constraints.
+Consequently, when analyzed in isolation, 2D BAO measurements are insufficient to tightly constrain key cosmological parameters, including $H_0$, $r_d$, and $\Omega_{\rm m}$. {This clearly demonstrates the crucial role of combining 2D BAO measurements with complementary cosmological probes.
+In particular, the inclusion of early-time information from the CMB provides a well-calibrated anchor for the sound horizon scale, $r_d$, which is only weakly constrained by 2D BAO data alone.
+By fixing, or tightly constraining, $r_d$, the CMB effectively breaks the strong geometrical and dynamical degeneracies present in the $\Omega_{\rm m}$–$H_0$ parameter space inferred from the analysis of 2D BAO data.
+As a result, joint analyses substantially reduce the allowed parameter space and lead to significantly more precise, and robust, constraints on $\Omega_{\rm m}$, $H_0$, and related cosmological parameters.}

 In this sense, we combine 2D BAO data with CMB measurements to break the parameter degeneracies present in the BAO-only analyses.
 The joint 2D BAO + CMB analysis significantly improves the constraints on key cosmological parameters.
 For example, the Hubble constant is found to be $H_0 = 68.16^{+0.41}_{-0.37} \; \text{km s}^{-1}\,\text{Mpc}^{-1}$, compared to $H_0 = 67.45 \pm 0.55 \; \text{km s}^{-1}\,\text{Mpc}^{-1}$ from CMB alone and $H_0 = 68.49 \pm 0.29\; \text{km s}^{-1}\,\text{Mpc}^{-1}$ when combining CMB with DESI-DR2.
 Similarly, the matter density parameter tightens to $\Omega_{\rm m} = 0.3047^{+0.0048}_{-0.0054}$, compared with $\Omega_{\rm m} = 0.3143 \pm 0.0076$ from CMB only and $\Omega_{\rm m} = 0.3002 \pm 0.0037$ for CMB + DESI-DR2.